 Hereditary Angioedema (HAE) is a familial condition that occurs in 1 in 80 000 people.
 The typical symptoms begin in adolescence (often females).
 The painful angioedema (tissue swelling) lasts for 2-3 days and involves the face, neck and limbs with debilitating non-rashing swelling and breathing difficulties.
 There is a deficiency or under-activity of the C1 Esterase Inhibitor enzyme and very low serum Complement C4 and CH50 on blood testing.

 Carcinoid Syndrome can mimic anaphylaxis but there is usually considerable flushing, diarrhoea, wheezing and an associated right heart murmur with high levels of Hydroxy Indole Acetic Acid (HIAA) in the urine.
 Phaeochromocytoma is a benign adrenal tumour that secretes adrenalin-like chemicals that can mimic anaphylaxis with flushing but is associated with very high blood pressure.

-Visit the Anaphylaxis Campaign in the UK for more information.
+Visit the Anaphylaxis UK in the UK for more information.

 The Royal College of Paediatricians also offer additional advice